 The Karowe Mine and the Mothae Project are located in remote areas and the availability of adequate infrastructure is critical.
 Reliable roads, bridges, power and water supply are important determinants which affect capital and operating costs.
-Sabotage, government or other interference in the maintenance of provision of such infrastructure could adversely affect activities and profitability of the Company.
+Infrastructure failures as well as sabotage, government or other interference in the maintenance of provision of such infrastructure could adversely affect activities and profitability of the Company.